Why you can’t effectively learn Excel 365 using a Video Tutorial

 You’ll often find a YouTube video that was made a few months ago but the screen in the video looks nothing like yours does and the narrator cheerfully tells you to click on menu options that don’t exist anymore.
 I have done this so many times recently when searching for help with Windows 10, Google Chrome and Android features.

-When you use modern SaaS software (such as the subscription version of Excel 2016 and Windows 10), you must be prepared for things to constantly change from day-to-day as automatic updates are applied.
+When you use modern SaaS software (such as Office 365 and Windows 10), you must be prepared for things to constantly change from day-to-day as automatic updates are applied.
 Often a few new buttons will pop up here and there, new features will unexpectedly arrive, and features that used to be there will disappear (or move to another location).

-Books and e-Books are the most efficient way to learn Excel 2016 and later
+Books and e-Books are the most efficient way to learn Excel 365

 It is clearly not useful or efficient for learners to attempt to learn to use frequently updated SaaS software (such as Excel 365) using video tutorials.
 A video tutorial would not match what the user is seeing on their screen and the instructions would often be impossible to follow.
 This is one of the few disadvantages of the SaaS revolution.